mwalkerwells/express-subdomain-middleware/README.md

 # express-subdomain-middleware
 Express subdomain middleware support for arbitrary hostnames.
-It allows for the composition of subdomain routers of variable nesting.
+It allows for the composition of subdomain routers with variable nesting.

 ```js
 http://level1.level2.level3.levelN.localhost:8080